nishihere19/DSA/README.md

 # Data-Structures and Algos:rocket:

 I made this repo to maintain my codes in one place.
 Any contributions are more welcome.
-If you find any error/issue/suggestions, feel free to add in the open an issue!!
+If you find any error/issue/suggestions, feel free to open an issue!!